alexharri/website/posts/bit-sets-fast-foreach.md

 //=> 0b00011111
 ```

 This transforms the problem from finding the index of the set bit in `x` into computing the number of set bits in `x - 1`.
-The number of non-zero bits is known as the [Hamming weight][hamming_weight], and turns out that we can [compute the Hamming weight][compute_hamming_weight] of an integer very cheaply:
+The number of non-zero bits is known as the [Hamming weight][hamming_weight], and it turns out that we can [compute the Hamming weight][compute_hamming_weight] of an integer very cheaply:

 [compute_hamming_weight]: https://en.wikipedia.org/wiki/Hamming_weight#Efficient_implementation